Skip to content

 • Economic Burden on Organizations: Business groups claimed that climate disclosures impose high compliance costs, particularly for mid-sized organizations and industries reliant on carbon-intensive operations.

-This legal uncertainty has left organizations in a difficult position: While the federal mandate remains in limbo, state and international regulations still demand climate-related disclosures, requiring organizations to be agile in their climate reporting strategies.
+In response, the Eighth Circuit Court of Appeals issued a temporary stay.
+By March 2025, the SEC’s decision to walk away from the defense effectively ended the rule’s path to implementation.
+While the federal mandate remains in limbo, state and international regulations still demand climate-related disclosures, requiring organizations to be agile in their climate reporting strategies.

 Impact of the Trump Administration